 Who implements the plan?

 Name:

+Phone:

 Email:

 Alternates:

 Name:

 Phone:

 Email:

-Who's responsible for checking physical office location a nd determining the safety of the space?
+Who communicates first with staff to ensure their safety?

 Name:

 Phone:

 Email:

 Alternates:

 Name:

 Phone:

 Email:

-Who speaks with and monitors the media?

-Name:Phone:
+Who's responsible for checking physical office location and determining the safety of the space?

+Name:

+Phone:

 Email:

 Alternates:

 Name:

 Phone:

 Email: